Verdagon/Vale/docs/Generics.md

 # Compile Impl From Both Directions (CIFBD)

+NOTE: Not sure this is true anymore, ever since generics.

 We previously compiled all impls for a given struct.
 We did this for each struct.